Ria is an avid writer who is currently teaching English in southwest Japan. She loves helping new teachers and expats get settled in.

-It may be tempting to take a traveler’s check or other safe money method, but be careful and do your research in advance, since many banks in Japan won’t take traveler’s checks.
+It may be tempting to take a traveler’s check or another safe money method, but be careful and do your research in advance, since many banks in Japan won’t take traveler’s checks.
 You may be redirected to cash the check at a branch of the bank that issued it, which can be very inconvenient or even impossible outside of Tokyo.

 Carry Plenty of Cash

-If you’re worried about traveling to Japan with large amounts of cash on hand, don’t be - the country is extremely safe.
+If you’re worried about traveling to Japan with large amounts of cash on hand, don’t be—the country is extremely safe.
 Take standard precautions against pickpockets and don’t wave cash around.
 Being stuck in a situation with no cash and a malfunctioning ATM card can get you in real trouble, so stash extra cash someplace safe!